Ratau-Lebohang/Lebohang-Analytics-Portfolio/README.md

 Hello!
 I'm **Lebohang**, a passionate **Data Analyst**, **Business Intelligence Analyst**, and **IT Enthusiast** with a **Diploma in IT Management**.
 I specialize in **data analytics**, **business intelligence analysis**, **IT support**, and **database management**, with a growing focus on **data-driven decision making**.
 I'm continuously mastering new tools, exploring industry case studies, and staying up-to-date with trends in analytics, data governance, and IT support.

-Outside the analytics arena, you'll find me conquering hiking trails like a true adventurer and getting lost in books that keep my mind sharp and inspired!

 ---
 ---